wuciawe/wuciawe.github.io/_posts/2019-01-06-notes-on-reinforcement-learning-tabular-p3.md

 For one-step value-function updates, they vary primarily along three binary dimensions.
 The first two dimensions are whether they update state values or action values and whether they estimate the value for the optimal policy or for an arbitrary given policy.
-These two dimensions give rise to four classes fo updates for approximating the four value functions,
+These two dimensions give rise to four classes of updates for approximating the four value functions,
 $$q_*$$, $$v_*$$, $$q_\pi$$, and $$v_\pi$$.
 The other binary dimension is whether the
 updates are expected updates, considering all possible events that might happen, or sample updates, considering a single sample of what might happen.
 These three binary dimensioins given